 What about hosted and hybrid solutions?

-"Hybrid" means many things, but in the context of SME accounting I see it mainly used with MYOB's AccountRight Live product.
-Here, hybrid means you have the option of keeping the data file in MYOB's cloud servers.
-Since this solution means you still need a Windows desktop running MYOB's software, it is even further from the real cloud that a hosted solution.
+In the context of SME accounting, "hybrid" mainly refers to MYOB's AccountRight Live product.
+Here, hybrid means you have the option of keeping the data file in MYOB's cloud servers, or using it locally (but not both at the same time).
+Since this solution means you still need a Windows desktop running MYOB's software, it is even further from the real cloud than a hosted solution.
 However, the data in the cloud is accessible via an API, which moves it closer to genuine cloud solution (although using this product in cloud-mode is optional).

 The Open API revolution of Cloud Computing